elenagutiv/ga-wfas/README.md

 ## Memoization Experiment
 This experiment compares the use of a simple memoization technique for matrix multiplication operations to improve the algorithm efficiency against a no-memoization version of the algorithm.
+It uses the set of benchmarks located in tests/random/Random.
 We perform the comparison in terms of the number of words processed by the two versions.

 Write the following commands in the command line inside the folder  'ga-wfas'.